esimonelli/SwarmPA/README.md

 SwarmPA is therefore not just a question-answering tool, but a **cooperative intelligence system**, capable of transforming an open-ended request into structured, interpretable insights—both textual and visual.
 It combines the transparency of agent-based software with the power of modern language models, making it a powerful assistant for data-analysis and data-driven decision making in the public sector.

-## Methods
+# 2 - Methods

 The architecture of SwarmPA is based on a modular **multi-agent system**, where each component (agent) is responsible for a specialized task.
 The communication between agents is handled exclusively through structured natural language prompts, orchestrated by the Swarm framework.
 This modular structure ensures a clear separation of responsibilities, maximizes reusability, and exploits the full potential of LLMs in a robust and scalable way.

-The system relies on five agents plus an execution environment:
+The system relies on five agents plus an execution tool:

-### 🧠 Conversational Agent
+### Conversational Agent
 - **Model**: `gpt-4.1`
 - **Temperature**: `0.3`
 - **Prompt**: Translates user natural language queries into a formal semantic schema aligned with dataset metadata.